cirosantilli/linux-cheat/gcc.md

     gcc -Wall -Wno-unused-variable

+## std

 std specifies version os the language to be used

-disable gcc extensions that conflict with c standrad
+disables gcc extensions that conflict with c standrad

     gcc -std=c90
     gcc -std=c99
     gcc -std=1x

-current most modern
-                gcc -std=c11
-not yet available
-will be when implementation complete
+`c11` will be the next version and is still being developed at the time of writting

+## ansi

+don't use this:

     gcc -ansi

+implies the most recent `-std` which gnu considers is stable manner (not necessarily the latest)

-changes with time, currently equals `-std=c90` don't use it
+changes with time, currently equals:

+    gcc -std=c90

+it is a bit confusing not to have a fixed version of the standard to comply to, so don't use it

+## pedantic

             gcc -std=c1x -pedantic

 give warnings for code that does not comply with c1x standard this does not mean *FULL* complience, but greatly increases complience there is currently no full complience check in `gcc`

             gcc -std=c1x -pedantic-errors

 give errors instead of warnings

-###-march cputype
+## march

 optimizes code to given cpu (arch is for archtecture) may use instructions only available to given cpu